Abhijit85/FederatedRAG/README.md

    ```bash
    python main.py
    ```
-   This runs an asynchronous SYNAPSE federation round (clients → edges → server) with simulated network latency, secure aggregation, and differential privacy, exports `synapse_global_snapshot.json`, and evaluates the federated agent on `mixed_queries.json`.
+   This runs a SYNAPSE federation round (clients → edges → server), exports `synapse_global_snapshot.json`, and evaluates the federated agent on `mixed_queries.json`.
 Output is written to `evaluation_log.txt`.

 ## Project Structure
 - `main.py` – runs the SYNAPSE federation round, instantiates tools, and evaluates the federated agent.